• Skip to primary navigation

 Adobong Labong

-A quick and easy Filipino vegetable recipe made with boiled bamboo shoots, vegetarian luncheon meat, and a vinegar mix which make a healthy and delicious lunch or dinner!
+A simple and flavorful Filipino vegetable dish, Adobong Labong features tender bamboo shoots, vegetarian luncheon meat, and a tangy vinegar sauce.
+This nutritious and appetizing recipe is perfect for a satisfying lunch or dinner!

 Course: Entree, Side Dish